wolffaxn/nixos-config/README.md

 ## License

-Released under the MIT License.
-See [license](LICENSE.md) for details.
+This project is licensed under the terms of the [MIT license](LICENSE).